 This highly depends on your dog’s age, size and lifestyle.

-On the food packaging there is always guidance on the quantity of each feed according to your dog’s weight.
+On the food packaging, there is always guidance on the quantity of each feed according to your dog’s weight.

 There should be formed a routine for feeding (morning and evening) and uneaten food disposed of.
 Water should remain available for your dog at all times during the day.

 Choosing the best dog food for your pet amongst the hundreds of brands available can be confusing and challenging.
-There isn’t a way to know which is the healthiest brand of dog food, however, by reading the ingredients’ content on the label, checking reviews from other dog owners and discussing with dog health specialists, will certainly help you decide on the best feeding alternatives to suit your dog’s needs.
+There isn’t a way to know which is the healthiest brand of dog food, however, reading the ingredients’ content on the label, checking reviews from other dog owners and discussing with dog health specialists, will certainly help you decide on the best feeding alternatives to suit your dog’s needs.